Personal watercraft–related accidents

 The number of personal watercraft-related accidents has increased with the popularity of personal watercraft (PWC) (also commonly known as jet skis) since their introduction during the late 1960s.
-The use of the term "jet ski" for all types of PWCs is a misnomer; Jet Ski is a registered trademark in the United States for a line of PWCs manufactured by Kawasaki).
+The use of the term jet ski for all types of PWCs is a misnomer; Jet Ski is a registered trademark in the United States for a line of PWCs manufactured by Kawasaki.
 With the increased use of personal watercraft since their inception, the hazards accompanying their use have also increased.
 According to U.S. government reports, most accidents are associated with rental operators, underage operators, under-trained and undereducated boaters and a variety of factors associated with recreational-boating accidents (excessive speed, inattention, reckless operation, alcohol consumption and violations of the "Rules of the Road").
 Due to their affordability, ease of use, and relatively low transportation and maintenance costs, personal watercraft have significantly increased the number of water-based enthusiasts in the U.S. This rise in participation has created conflicts between the various boating segments in the U.S. and a need for additional boater education.
 Recreational-boating accidents are the second-largest transportation-related cause of injury in the U.S. (after automobile accidents).

 Background

-One person watercraft are vessels designed for recreational use on the water, carrying between one and four passengers.
+One-person watercraft are vessels designed for recreational use on the water, carrying between one and four passengers.
 The U.S. Coast Guard defines PWC as "craft less than 13 feet in length designed to be operated by a person or persons sitting, standing or kneeling on the craft rather than within the confines of a hull".
 The original PWCs were manufactured during the mid-1950s in the United Kingdom and Europe.
-Ten years later Bombardier Recreational Products (BRP) began manufacturing PWC's in the USA under the name Sea-Doo.
+Ten years later, Bombardier Recreational Products (BRP) began manufacturing PWCs in the USA under the name Sea-Doo.
 BRP left the PWC business shortly thereafter, and in 1973 Kawasaki introduced a "stand-up" watercraft designed for a single operator (with a tray for standing or kneeling, in place of a seat).
 By the late 1980s "sit-down" models had appeared on the market, allowing the rider to be seated (similar to a snowmobile or motorcycle seat).
 These sit-down models were made by Kawasaki (1986), Yamaha (1987) and BRP (1988).
 Polaris and Arctic were two American companies which entered the market during the early 1990s.

 PWC have an inboard engine with a screw-shaped impeller to create thrust and propulsion for steering.
 They are small, fast, and easy to maneuver; PWCs do not use external propellers, making them safer for swimmers and wildlife.
 The user-friendly properties of PWCs have contributed to the increase in popularity amongst less-experienced watercraft users.
 To increase safety, a number of U.S. consumer groups suggested that all boats should utilize the jet-drive mechanism (also called a pump-jet) employed by PWC manufacturers since this would reduce the risk of propeller injuries.